GRousselet/rogme/README.md

 Robust Graphical Methods For Group Comparisons (v.
 0.2.0)

-The `rogme` R package provides graphical tools to compare groups of continous and pseudo-continuous observations.
+The `rogme` R package provides graphical tools and robust statistical methods to compare groups of continous and pseudo-continuous observations.
 The goal is to illustrate and quantify how and by how much groups differ.
-The current version of the package is limited to comparing two groups.
+The current version of the package is limited to comparing two groups (though multiple pairs of groups can be compared in one go).
 Future developments will extend the tools to deal with multiple groups, interactions and hierarchical designs.

 The package can be installed using these commands: